Integral representations of martingales for progressive enlargements of filtrations: Preliminaries

 \section{Preliminaries}

 \lab{sec2}

-We first introduce the notation for an abstract set-up in which a reference filtration $\ff$ is progressively enlarged through observations of a random time.
-Let $(\Omega, \G, \ff,\P)$ be a probability space where $\ff$ is an arbitrary filtration satisfying the usual conditions and such that $\F_\infty \subseteq \G$.
-Let $\tau$ be a {\it random time}, that is, a strictly positive, finite random variable on $(\Omega, \G, \ff,\P)$.
-The {\it indicator process} $H := \ind_{[ \tau , \infty [}$ is a raw increasing process.
-We denote by $\gg$ the {\it progressive enlargement} of the filtration $\ff$ with the random time $\tau$, that is, the smallest right-continuous and $\P$-completed filtration $\gg$ such the inclusion $\ff \subset \gg$ holds and the process $H$ is $\gg$-adapted, so that $\tau $ is a $\gg$-stopping time.
-In other words, the progressive enlargement is the smallest filtration satisfying the usual conditions that renders $\tau $ a stopping time.
+We first introduce the notation for an abstract setup in which a reference filtration $\ff$ is progressively enlarged through observation of a random time.
+Let $(\Omega, \G, \ff,\P)$ be a probability space where $\ff$ is an arbitrary filtration satisfying the usual conditions of right-continuity and $\P$-completeness, and such that $\F_0$ is a trivial $\sigma$-field and $\F_\infty \subseteq \G$.
+Let $\tau$ be a {\it random time}, that is, a $[0,\infty]$-valued random variable on $(\Omega, \G, \P)$.
+The {\it indicator process} $A := \ind_{[\![ \tau , \infty [\![}$ is an increasing process, which is $\ff$-adapted if and only if $\tau$ is an $\ff$-stopping time.
+By convention, we shall put $A_{0-}:=0$ whenever we consider the jump of $A$ at 0.

+We denote by $\gg$ the {\it progressive enlargement} of the filtration $\ff$ with the random time $\tau$, that is, the smallest right-continuous and $\P$-completed filtration $\gg$ such that the inclusion $\ff \subset \gg$ holds and the process $A$ is $\gg$-adapted so that the random time $\tau $ is a $\gg$-stopping time.
+In other words, the progressive enlargement is the smallest extension of the filtration $\ff$, which satisfies the usual conditions and renders $\tau $ a stopping time.